 Here’s how Chase Freedom Unlimited points work:

-You get 1.5 points per $1 spent, with no limit on the number of points you can earn.
-Plus, you get 5 points (5% cash back) on grocery purchases in the first year, on up to $12,000 spent.
+You get 1.5 points per $1 spent on most purchases, with no limit on the number of points you can earn.
+Plus, you get 5 points (5% cash back) on grocery purchases in the first year, on up to $12,000 spent, along with 5 points (5% cash back) on travel purchased through Chase, 3 points (3% cash back) on dining at restaurants and drugstores.

 You can trade your points for cash back, gift cards or travel at a rate of 1 cent per point.